 II.
 Appeal Process

 B. The Chief shall review the written appeal and the record of the trespass to determine if the trespass was issued in compliance with these procedures.
 The Chief may accept, reject or modify the trespass in a written decision that will be mailed to the appellant.
 If the period of the trespass is 30 calendar days or less, the Chief’s decision is final.
-The Chief shall inform the person in writing of the decision within ten (10) business days of receiving the written appeal.
-If the period of the trespass exceeds 30 calendar days, the person has the right to appeal the Director’s decision to the Vice Chancellor for Business Affairs (hereinafter referred to as the Vice Chancellor).
+The Chief shall inform the person in writing of the decision within 10 business days of receiving the written appeal.
+If the period of the trespass exceeds 30 calendar days, the person has the right to appeal the Director’s decision to the Vice Chancellor for Finance and Administration (hereinafter referred to as the Vice Chancellor).

 A. Campus Police may arrest a person who refuses to leave university property after being asked to leave by an authorized university official.